rpeden/prefect-docker-compose/README.md

 * `cli` - A container that mounts this repository's `flows` directory and offers an ideal environment for building and applying deployments and running flows.

 ## Prefect Orion
-To try Prefect locally, open a terminal, navigate to the directory where you cloned this repository, and run:
+To run the Prefect Orion API and UI, open a terminal, navigate to the directory where you cloned this repository, and run:

 ```
 docker-compose --profile orion up